neondatabase/website/content/docs/guides/prisma.md

   - /docs/integrations/prisma
 ---

 Prisma is an open-source, next-generation ORM that allows you to easily manage and interact with your database.
-This guide describes how to connect to Neon from Prisma.
+This guide describes how to connect from Prisma to Neon.

 ## Create a Neon project